jacobsa/ogletest/README.markdown

   "testing"
 )

-// Give ogletest a chance to run your tests when invoked by gotest. func TestOgletest(t *testing.T) { RunTests(t) }
+// Give ogletest a chance to run your tests when invoked by 'go test'. func TestOgletest(t *testing.T) { RunTests(t) }

 // Create a test suite, which groups together logically related test methods